Jordan-Pierce/CoralNet-Toolbox/README.md

 Enhance your CoralNet experience with these tools:
+- 📥 Download: Retrieve Source data (images and annotations) from CoralNet
 - 🎬 Rasters: Import images, or extract frames directly from video files
 - ✏️ Annotate: Create annotations freely
 - 👁️ Visualize: See CoralNet and CPCe annotations superimposed on images